debb-major/house-prices-multi-linear-regression/README.md

 ## 💬 Final Thoughts
 This was an exciting step forward from simple linear regression to working with multiple inputs.
 It's fascinating how a model can understand patterns from real-world factors like area and furnishings!

+I got my dataset from here - https://github.com/aman9801/multiple-linear-regression-on-housing-dataset.
+Thank you, Aman9801.

 Thanks for checking out the project! 🌟

 Made with 💙 by Debb-major

 ## 📌 Note
 This project is part of my learning journey into AI/ML.

 More beginner-friendly projects coming soon!
 ---

-### ✅ Tips:
-- Update the `git clone` link and author links.
-- Make sure the folder names match your actual GitHub repo structure.
-- Use `README.md` preview in GitHub to double-check formatting.

-Let me know if you want me to help you generate the `requirements.txt` or anything else!